Finding Your Way

 Someone you love has died by suicide.
 In your heart, you have come to know your deepest pain.
 To be bereaved literally means to be torn apart.
 You have a broken heart and your life has been turned upside down.
 While it is instinctive to want to run as far away as possible from the overwhelming pain that comes with this loss, you have probably already discovered that even if you try to hide, deny, or self-treat your pain, it is still within you, demanding your attention.
 Giving attention to the multitude of your thoughts and feelings will lead to the unfolding of your eventual healing.

 Setting your Intention to Heal.
 It takes true commitment to heal in your grief.
 Yes, you are wounded, but with commitment and intention you can and will become whole again.
 Intention is defined as being conscious of what you want to experience.
 When you set your intention to heal, you make a true commitment to positively influence the course of your journey.
 You probably know the cliché: “Time heals all wounds.”
 Yet, time alone does not heal the wounds of grief that come with suicide.
-Healing waits on welcome, not on time!
 Healing and integrating this loss into your life demand that you engage actively in the grief journey.

 A Vital Distinction: Shock versus Denial.

 Shock, along with elements of denial, is a temporary, healthy response that essentially says, “The reality of the suicide death of someone dear to me is too painful to acknowledge right now.
 Therefore I refuse to believe it.”
 While this is a natural initial reaction to suicide, you will hinder your eventual healing if you stay in long-term denial.